karayabin/universe-snapshot/universe/Ling/Light_Logger/doc/api/Ling/Light_Logger/LightLoggerService/log.md

-LightLoggerService::log — Dispatches a log message on the given $channel.
+LightLoggerService::log — Sends a the log $message to the given $channel.